 Note: these functions may cause implicit I/O, if the memory being accessed has been swapped out, and therefore pre-emption may occur at this point.
-Do not include these functions in critical sections of your code unless the critical sections are protected by cli()/sti() pairs.
+Do not include these functions in critical sections of your code, even if the critical sections are protected by cli()/sti() pairs, because implicit I/O will violate the cli() protection.
+If you need to get at user-space memory, copy it to kernel-space memory before you enter your critical section.

-These take three arguments:
+These functions take three arguments:

-to Address to copy data to.

-from Address to copy data from.
+toAddress to copy data to.fromAddress to copy data from.